LanetNetwork/dnsbalancer/README.md

 To avoid 2^16 concurrent requests limit, request table consists of collision buckets.
 If there are 2 or more requests sent to forwarder with the same ID, they are stored in linked list.
-To speed up linked list lookup under high load, CRC64 hash of DNS data is used.
+To speed up linked list lookup under high load, xxHash of DNS data is used.

 Configuration